StevenClontz/teaching-2016-08-17-fall/about.md

 - **Practice Test**: two 8.5x11in pages, front-and-back
 - **Midterm**: three 8.5x11in pages, front-and-back
 - **Final Exam**: five 8.5x11in pages, front-and-back
+    - These notes must be turned in with the final exam.

 ## Absences and Makeup Policy